wso2/docs-is/en/includes/guides/api-authorization.md

         </tr>
         <tr>
             <td><b>Identifier</b></td>
-            <td>This is an identifier for your API resource.
-This can be any value, but {{ product_name }} recommends using the URI of the API resource as the identifier.
-This value will be used as the <code>aud</code> claim in the issued JWT token.</td>
+            <td>This value will be used as the <code>aud</code> attribute in the issued JWT token.
+Although any value is acceptable, it's recommended to use the URI of the API resource.</td>
         </tr>
         <tr>
             <td><b>Display Name</b></td>